SteveBarnett/Remixing/_thinking/keep-going-omb-session.md

 <p class="quote-source">&mdash; <a href="http://rebeccasolnit.net/">Rebecca Solnit</a>, writer.</p>

 > To have hope, you must acknowledge that you don't know everything and you don't know what's going to happen.
 That's the only way to keep going and the only way to keep <del>making art</del> meditating: to be open to possibility and allow yourself to be changed.

+- Acknowledge and accept that many things are unknown and unknowable.
+- Settle into hope as a strategy for dealing with this.
+We don't know, but we'll figure it out.
+- Be open to how a meditation, and your practice, might go on any given day.
+- Let yourself be changed by meditation.
+Smooth, soothed.

 ## Airplane mode can be a way of life